DS-100/fa23/gradproject.md

 The narrative PDF should include figures sparingly to support specific claims.
 It can include a few runnable code components, but it should not have large amounts of code.
 The length of the report should be 8 ± 2 pages when it is printed as a PDF, excluding figures and code.

-Tip: if you need to write a large amount of $\LaTeX$ on markdown, you may want to use the `%%latex` cell magic.
+Tip: if you need to write a large amount of LaTeX on markdown, you may want to use the `%%latex` cell magic.
 However, we also encourage you to explore [Overleaf](https://www.overleaf.com) for easily writing clean LaTeX documents.

 Please submit everything as a zip file to the final report submission portal on Gradescope.
 Please make sure the folder in the zip file has the following structure: